 The FAFSA is available online at https://studentaid.gov/h/apply-for-aid/fafsa.
-For maximum consideration for
+For maximum consideration for all types of financial aid, students should file their FAFSA applications as soon as possible after October 1st of each year.

 Requirements for Title IV (Federal) Financial Aid